nlxai/sdk/packages/website/src/content/03-05-guide-show-hide-touchpoint.md

       });
     })
     .then((touchpoint) => {
-      // To remove the widget (e.g., on a button click or page navigation): const removeButton = document.getElementById("remove-chat-button");
+      // To remove Touchpoints (e.g., on a button click or page navigation): const removeButton = document.getElementById("remove-chat-button");
       if (removeButton) {
         removeButton.addEventListener("click", () => {